 Communities tend to pay the cost.
-Rural and Island communities are small and often vulnerable, have had many knockbacks in the past, and so it can be easier to overwhelm them with the offer of jobs or the threat to go elsewhere unless we roll over.
-But why should we?
+Rural and island communities are small and often vulnerable.
+They may have had many knockbacks in the past.
+It can be easy to overwhelm them with the offer of jobs or the threat to go elsewhere unless they roll over.
+But why should they?

-Individuals lose when we become physically or mentally ill from having to live with the loss of land or amenity or constant noise or pollution; and from having to live with the loss of control over their future, and the feeling of – once again – being dictated to by remote uncaring bosses.
+Individuals lose from having to live with constant noise or pollution or the loss of land or amenity; and from the loss of control over their future, and the feeling – once again – of being dictated to.

-And the environment usually pays as well; with habitats torn up or built on, landscapes ruined, seas polluted.
+And the environment usually pays as well; with habitats torn up or built on, landscapes changed, seas polluted.

 Our Infrastructure is not future-proofed.

 And then there’s climate change.
-Extreme weather events – storms, flooding, landslides, drought, wildfires – make much of our infrastructure much more vulnerable to risk of disruption and death: cancelled flights and ferries, railways washed away, causeway closures, the endless sagas of the Rest And Be Thankful and the Stromeferry road/rail blockages.
+Extreme weather events – storms, flooding, landslides, drought, wildfires – make much of our infrastructure much more vulnerable to disruption and the risk of accidents: cancelled flights and ferries, railways washed away, causeway closures, the endless sagas of the Rest And Be Thankful landslides and the Stromeferry road/rail rockfall blockages.

 Much of our transport infrastructure follows the old lines and hugs the coast or glens, dependent on the sea remaining where it is.
-But the sea does not remain where we dictate, it always has and will encroach onto our roads & rail tracks and in our drains & sewers and under-road electric cables.
-This will only get worse and more common as Climate Change bites.
+But the sea does not remain where we dictate, it always has and will encroach onto our roads and rail tracks and into our drains and sewers and buried services.
+This will only get worse and more common as climate change bites.

 Damage isn’t ‘only’ financially expensive and especially in less-populated areas the ‘powers that be’ can decide they don’t want to pay the cost.

-Constant threats of damage and disruption eats into community resilience and saps the human spirit.
+Constant threats of damage and disruption eat into community resilience and sap the human spirit.
 Will the bus get through to school?
-Will the ferry bring our food?
+Will the ferry bring supplies?
 Will I get my mum to hospital in time?
 It makes it harder to run a business if you can’t guarantee deliveries or stable internet connection or the safety of your workforce.

 The Democratic Deficit

 We do not have the democratic infrastructure that we need for communities to be true and effective stakeholders with a real say.
-Community Councils are toothless, local authorities (which are neither truly local or have much in the way of authority) have been hollowed out, and we see very little strategic rural and island development support – the support for development communities actually want.
+Community councils are toothless, local authorities have been hollowed out, and we see very little strategic rural and island development support – the support for development communities actually want.

-It has been left to communities to create Development Trusts or to have to buy their own land in order to have any say in our own futures.
-Far too many people in the highlands and islands are excluded and ignored, ill-served by infrastructure which increasingly points inwards to Inverness or outwards to distant Boardrooms.
+It has been left to communities to create development trusts or to buy their own land in order to have any say in our own futures.
+Far too many people in the Highlands and Islands are ill-served by infrastructure which increasingly points inwards to Inverness or outwards to distant boardrooms.

 What are the solutions?

-We need the major ‘life and limb’ infrastructure to be owned by the nation, designed and managed for users, where any profits serve communities not tax-avoiding shareholders.
-Ferries, Railways, Electricity, Telecoms, Ports, Airports must be governed by democratically-accountable bodies whose duties are to the welfare of the country, the needs of our communities, the re-peopling of the islands & our rural lands; and the absolute overriding need for our country, our people, our infrastructure to be ready to survive and weather all that climate change will throw our way.
+We need the major ‘life and limb’ infrastructure to be owned by the nation, designed and managed for users, where any profits serve communities not shareholders.
+Ferries, railways, electricity, telecoms, ports, airports as well as roads must be governed by democratically-accountable bodies whose duties are to the welfare of the country and the needs of our communities.
+And the absolute overriding need for our country, our people, our infrastructure to be ready to survive and weather all that climate change will throw our way.
 In short, public services, in public hands, serving the public interest.